stiubhart/sd-masonry/README.md

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.14.

-### Angular Component for organising child components in a masonry layout using item dimensions
+##### Angular Component for organising child components in a masonry layout

+The masonry grid is hastily calculated using `sdMasonryWidth` and `sdMasonryHeight` on each item on an array that you provide.
+Much faster than working this out on the fly after render that you see on other masonry layout packages.
+From there, you may add as much or as little data you want to each item which will be passed to one of your own component to do with what you will.

+Did I mention sd-masonry also flawlessly handles pagination.
+Simply add more items to your `data` object

 ## Install